mrisher/smtp-sts/mta-sts.md

    and cache it.
 2. Validate candidate MX or MXs against policy.
 If a valid MX is discovered, deliver mail and mark cached policy as "successfully applied."
-3. If no valid recipient MX is found, the cached policy mode is `reject`, and the cached policy has previously been successfully applied, temporarily fail the message.
+3. If no valid recipient MX is found, the cached policy mode is `enforce`, and the cached policy has previously been successfully applied, temporarily fail the message.
 4. Upon message retries, a message MAY be permanently failed following first